 If you’re dealing with weak wifi signals in certain areas of your home, you’re not alone.
 Dead zones, slow speeds, and dropped connections can be incredibly frustrating—especially if you’re trying to work, stream, or game.
 The good news?
 With the right tools and setup, you can ensure a strong, reliable connection throughout your house.

-Here’s how to troubleshoot, upgrade, and invest in solutions that deliver whole home Wifi coverage.
+Here’s how to troubleshoot, upgrade, and invest in solutions that deliver whole home wifi coverage.

 Start by Troubleshooting Your Wifi Router